haowu97/netlify/content/posts/Courses20-21/InternationalFinance/02BalanceOfPayment.en.md

 $$

 *GNP* measures the value of goods and services produced by only a country's citizens but both domestically and abroad.

+- GNP will count the economic activities of expatriates and other citizens outside the country's borders but GDP will not.
+- GDP will consider the activities of non-citizens within those borders, but GNP will not.

 $$
 Y^{GNP} = C+I+G+\underbrace{(X-M+BIREC)}_{\text{Net foreign contrburtion to the GNP}}
 $$